Recycling domestic waste

 Again, staff can provide advice and information about recycling and they may have home composting bins for sale.

 Kerbside collection of recyclable waste is often known as a ‘green bin’ collection.
 Recyclable materials include plastic bottles, glass bottles, drink cans, food tins, newspapers or magazines, and cardboard

-Most areas now have a separate bin collection for organic waste – often called a ‘brown bin’ collection.
-Read more on brownbin.ie.
+Most areas now have a separate bin collection for food and organic waste – often called a ‘brown bin’ collection.
+Read more on mywaste.ie.

 Composting is the breakdown of organic material like kitchen or garden waste by organisms that convert it into an earth-like mass, which can then be used as a soil conditioner.
 Most garden waste and much kitchen waste can be composted – see our document on composting.
 Some civic amenity centres accept organic materials, or you can use the ‘brown bin’, if available.
 Many local authorities sell home composting bins at subsidised rates.

 What can I put in my recycling bin?

 You can put the following materials in your household waste recycling bin:

 Paper and cardboard: letters, brochures, cardboard boxes (flattened), egg boxes, cardboard centres from toilet roll and kitchen roll, newspapers, 'Tetra Pak' cartons for juice or milk

 Rigid plastic (washed and dry): plastic drink bottles, plastic cleaning bottles, butter, yoghurt and salad tubs, plastic trays for fruit and vegetables, plastic milk containers, plastic bottles for liquid soap or shampoo

 Soft plastic (washed and dry): frozen food bags, bread wrappers, plastic shopping bags, bubble wrap, crisp wrappers, pasta bags, outer wrapping on kitchen and toilet rolls, breakfast cereal bags